gumplee007/k2_lc/README.md

 # k2_lc
 Download K2 lightcurve
+The primary header in downloaded light curve fits file can be found in the kepler **archive_manual.pdf**, P16, Sect.
+2.3.1

 1. Download all the wget scripts of light curves in all campaigns from the link:
 [https://archive.stsci.edu/pub/k2/download_scripts/lightcurves/all/](https://archive.stsci.edu/pub/k2/download_scripts/lightcurves/all/)